Smoking

 However, if you have experienced a previous miscarriage, you should talk to your doctor or midwife about the advisability of continuing with sex, especially during the first three months of your pregnancy.
 This may also apply if you have a problem such as placenta praevia or bleeding.
 It is a fact that some couples would rather not have sex during the pregnancy period.
 For others, pregnancy brings a freedom from contraceptives, periods and PMS and can be very arousing for both partners.
 Whatever the case, it is important for partners to speak candidly about their feelings in this respect.

 Sex will not start labour unless the woman's body is ready, but intercourse can be a natural way to induce labour if your baby is overdue.
 This is because semen is rich in prostaglandins - hormones that are known to soften the cervix.
 Some women will experience slight bleeding after sexual intercourse during pregnancy due to the thinning of their cervix.
-Although this is usually nothing to worry about, it is advisable to alert your midwife to any bleeding in case it is as a result of something more serious.

 Exercise

 Keeping fit during pregnancy can be most beneficial and, with your GP's permission, you can continue your existing exercise regime.
 However, avoid highly competitive sports and over-exertion as your ligaments tend to loosen during pregnancy to allow your pelvis to accommodate the baby, which means that you may sprain your muscles more easily.
-Generally speaking, walking, swimming and yoga will help you to keep fit; but always bear in mind that regular, gentle exercise is much better than sport.
+Walking, swimming and yoga will help you to keep fit; but always bear in mind that regular, gentle exercise is much better than sport.
 If you attend exercise classes or go to a gym, tell your instructor that you are pregnant so that they can offer you appropriate advice.

-Once you've had the baby, you may decide you want to get back into shape as quickly as possible consult with your GP or gym instructor about what sort of exercise would be suitable.
+Once you've had the baby, you may decide you want to get back into shape as quickly as possible, consult with your GP or gym instructor about what sort of exercise would be suitable.
 Swimming is great for new mums who may still be experiencing the effects of loosened ligaments (this happens to enable your pelvis to widen for the birth).

 In addition, many areas now have exercise groups for mums who meet to power walk their pushchairs around local parks.